GHZ protocols enhance frequency metrology despite spontaneous decay: Abstract

 \section{Abstract}

 The use of correlated states and measurements promises improvements in the accuracy of frequency metrology and the stability of atomic clocks.
 However, developing strategies robust against dominant noise processes remains challenging.
-We address the issue of decoherence due to spontaneous decay and show that Greenberger-Horne-Zeilinger (GHZ) states, in conjunction with a correlated measurement and nonlinear estimation strategy, achieve gains comparable to fundamental bounds for ensembles of up to 40 atoms.
-This result is surprising since GHZ states do not provide any enhancement under dephasing noise compared to the standard quantum limit of uncorrelated states.
+We address the issue of decoherence due to spontaneous decay and show that Greenberger-Horne-Zeilinger (GHZ) states, in conjunction with a correlated measurement and nonlinear estimation strategy, achieve gains of up to 2.25 dB, comparable to fundamental bounds for up to about 80 atoms in the presence of decoherence.
+This result is surprising since GHZ states do not provide any enhancement under dephasing due to white frequency noise compared to the standard quantum limit of uncorrelated states.
 The gain arises from a veto signal, which allows for the detection and mitigation of errors caused by spontaneous emission events.
 Through comprehensive Monte-Carlo simulations of atomic clocks, we demonstrate the robustness of the GHZ protocol.

 Frequency metrology represents a cornerstone of modern precision measurements, playing a crucial role in driving advancements and fostering progress across numerous research areas in physics~\cite{Ludlow2015,Pezz2018,Colombo2022}.
 In particular, optical atomic clocks are the most precise measurement devices achieving stabilities on the scale of $10^{-18}$ and below~\cite{Guideline2019,Oelker2019,Schioppo2016,Nicholson2015,Bloom2014,PedrozoPeafiel2020,Aepelli2024,Keller2019,Hausser2024,Aharon2019,Sanner2019,Huang2017}.
-This unprecedented performance opens the path towards new applications in fundamental research and technology, such as the redefinition of the SI second~\cite{Riehle2015}, relativistic geodesy~\cite{Lisdat2016,Grotti2018,Mehlstubler2018,Grotti2024}, tests of general relativity~\cite{Takamoto2020,Chou2010,Bothwell2022,Dimarcq2024,Dreissen2022,Sanner2019} and the search for physics beyond the standard model~\cite{Derevianko2014,Safronova2019,Roberts2020}.
+This unprecedented performance opens the path towards new applications in fundamental research and technology, such as the redefinition of the SI second~\cite{Ludlow2015}, relativistic geodesy~\cite{Lisdat2016,Grotti2018,Mehlstubler2018,Grotti2024}, tests of general relativity~\cite{Takamoto2020,Chou2010,Bothwell2022,Dimarcq2024,Dreissen2022,Sanner2019} and the search for physics beyond the standard model~\cite{Derevianko2014,Safronova2019,Roberts2020}.

 Current efforts to further improve the stability of optical clocks involve exploring the use of entanglement in atomic systems to reduce quantum projection noise and overcome the standard quantum limit (SQL) imposed by uncorrelated atoms~\cite{Ludlow2015,Pezz2018,Colombo2022}.
 This is also spurred by the development of highly-controlled platforms for optical clocks based on tweezer arrays~\cite{madjarov2019,norcia2019,young2020,shaw2024} and Coulomb crystals~\cite{steinel2023,pelzer2023,Hausser2024} which allow for engineered correlations among atoms.
 Recent progress demonstrating entanglement on optical clock transitions includes the generation of spin squeezing in trapped ions~\cite{franke2023} and in neutral atoms mediated via cavities~\cite{PedrozoPeafiel2020,robinson2024} or Rydberg interactions~\cite{Eckner2023}.
 Recently, also GHZ states and cascades thereof have been shown in optical clocks based on tweezer arrays~\cite{Finkelstein2024,Cao2024}.